 QTc Prolonging Drugs: Avoid concomitant use with TIBSOVO.
 If co-administration is unavoidable, monitor patients for increased risk of QTc interval prolongation.

-Because many drugs are excreted in human milk and because of the potential for adverse reactions in breastfed children, advise women not to breastfeed during treatment with TIBSOVO and for at least 1 month after the last dose.
+Because many drugs are excreted in human milk and because of the potential for adverse reactions in breastfed children, advise women not to breastfeed during treatment with TIBSOVO and for 1 month after the last dose.